kvshvlin/yourmailproject/index.md

 **About**.

 We are an art collective.
-We get artists to illustrate postcards.
+We ask artists to illustrate postcards.
 We sell these postcards as a product.
 We share profits with the artist.

 > "The principles of true art is not to portray, but to evoke."
 > Jerzy Kosinski.

 **For art collectors**.

-If you are looking to buy creative illustrations, then please <a href="https://yourmailproject.stores.instamojo.com" target="_blank">Shop</a>.
+If you want to buy creative illustrations, then please <a href="https://yourmailproject.stores.instamojo.com" target="_blank">Shop</a>.
 You can follow us on <a href="https://www.instagram.com/yourmailproject" target="_blank">Instagram</a> / <a href="https://in.pinterest.com/yourmailproject" target="_blank">Pinterest</a>.

 > "No one needs anything.
 No one needs a reason to buy - they buy because they want to."